Firstly, don’t panic. Nothing you do will fundamentally change your child, so take a deep breath.

 Diagnosis in the UK is usually made by a board of qualified professionals from different disciplines across the NHS.
 We were incredibly blessed in this way; most families simply don’t have this sort of early advice.
 The blessing we had in this early indication was outweighed somewhat by the very lengthy wait we had on the list to see CAMHS.
 In the end we were moved slightly quicker for reasons I’m not going to go into here.
 Long story, short, we were eventually given a clear ‘yes’ after 18 months of conflicting advice, ‘theories’, ‘gut feelings’, and opinions from a whole host of people in our lives from family, teachers, TA’s, GP’s, SENCOs, Social Workers, OT’s, Voluntary Organisation staff, Sleep Therapists and friends who all felt qualified to tell us that he either was or wasn’t “on the spectrum”.
 All was very conflicting and combined together, created a very lonely emotional roller coaster of a journey for our family over that time.
 We were a bit emotionally worn out to be honest.

 The reason I tell you all this, is to create a picture of our journey for you.
-This is just one journey, but many families across the country go through this journey every year.
+This is just one journey, but many families across the country go through the journey to diagnosis every year.
 Some smooth, some less so.
 We were helped by many people on it, and hindered quite frankly by some with the best intentions, but misdirected.
 This isn’t a journey to be taken lightly, but I am glad we did it, and with a bit of help and the right signposting and information, you can walk it with a degree of lightness of foot! -ish!
 It may not be right for you.
 You may not know till you dip a toe in.
 I can’t tell you what is best for you, only what I have learnt.

 As a fairly intelligent, hard working, caring mother, what I wish I had known before we started the journey is listed in 10 points below.
 I really hope it will help you towards making an informed choice:

 - The journey of diagnosis (or not) is for many, a pretty tiring grieving process.
 You can’t quite anticipate how you will feel at any point, go with it.
 Go easy on yourself.
-Not doing this may still result in you wondering for the next 40 years and effectively going through the same emotions but over many years so don’t think that by avoiding it you are avoiding the feelings.
+Not doing this may still result in you wondering for the next 40 years and effectively going through the same emotions, but spread over many years so don’t think that by avoiding it you are avoiding the feelings.
 Sorry.
 If you’re not sure, start by talking to a GP.
 While they are not all that well informed or equipped, ours really surprised us by admitting his gaps in knowledge and exploring it with us.

 - Prepare to ‘not know’ for a very long time even if you decide to pursue this.
 You may also go through several streams of diagnosis before you get a fit.
 Or go through them and never get a fit.
 Try to hold it lightly (impossible I know).
 It may be a very long ride.